MLIR 22.0.0git

 Returns true if the two branch points are equal.

-Returns the region if branching from a region.
+Returns the terminator if branching from a region.

 This class represents a successor of a region.